OSU-STARLAB/Simul-LLM/README.md

 # Simul-LLM

 Simul-LLM is the first open-source fine-tuning to evaluation pipeline development framework for applying LLMs to text-to-text simultaneous machine translation (SimulMT).
-It currently supports Falcon-based models and will imminently support both LLaMa and Mistral-based models.
+It currently supports Falcon-based models and will imminently support both Llama and Mistral-based models.
+You can read our introductory preprint [here](https://arxiv.org/abs/2312.04691).

 To work with framework and replicate the environment it was initially constructed in, clone recursively and do the following.